 Boyuan Fu

-The most essential function of literature is well delivered the authors idea to the reader.
+The most essential function of literature is to well ( Put this after “reader.”)delivered the authors idea to the reader.
 The different author have their own way to communicate with their audience, the most important aspect is to choose the right genre.
 The rhetorical situation in every text is not the same, which used to make sure the idea of the author successful received by the audience.
 Genre basic means the type of the articles, the form of the text, the reason why that there is so many genres exist is that each of the genres has their own function and different from each other.
-So which makes that the audience became an important role when the author decided which genre to use.
+So this makes that the audience became an important role when the author decided which genre to use.
 Because the genre should be related to the audience and a proper genre will help the audience to understand the author’s idea.
 And when we analyze an article the propose of the author and the thesis of the article is the first thing we need to find out.
 The rhetorical situation, genre and also the audience are related to each other and may affect each other.
-I choose three articles which are If I were a man by Rebecca Solnit, Two Kinds by Amy Tan and I Want a Wife (1971) by JUDY BRADY.
-All three articles have an argument and all of the authors are writing the article to call for the attention of the topic.
+I choose three articles which are “If I were a man” by Rebecca Solnit, “Two Kinds” by Amy Tan and “I Want a Wife” (1971) by JUDY BRADY.
+All three articles have an argument and all of the authors are writing the article to call for the attention to the topic.
 I will analyze each three of the article through Exigence, Audience, and rhetorical appeals.
-And discuss the relationship between these three articles.
+And (combine these two sentences with and) discuss the relationship between these three articles.

 Feminism has always been a hot issue and the equality between man and women was the rights feminist always fight for.
-The article If I were a man by Rebecca Solnit was a published as an interview on a website which defines that the genre of the article was a feminist autobiography.
-In this essay Rebecca trying to argue that it is not bad being a woman and call on the action that women should be free and fair to men.
+The article “If I were a man” by Rebecca Solnit was a published as an interview on a website (in a magazine) which defines that the genre of the article was a feminist autobiography.
+In this essay, Rebecca (Use her last name, Solnit.) is trying to argue that it is not bad being a woman and call on the action that women should be free and fair to men.
 Rebecca skillfully uses her own experiment when she was young, clear arguments, clear view and stylish language to make her essay convincing to her audience.

 Exigence: Rebecca Solnit writes in her article about her childhood experience and describes the social status of women at that time.
 She states that men and women are not equal and there is obviously the difference.
-And the thing women can do was very limited and she said: “I like a lot of things about being a woman, but there are times and ways it’s a prison, and sometimes I daydream about being out of that prison.”
-And after she said, “I know things are changing, and younger women have different experiences, but women older than me have horrifying stories to tell, and we are not out from under that shadow.”
-She gives her opinion that still a long way to go.
+And the thingS women can do was very limited and she said: “I like a lot of things about being a woman, but there are times and ways it’s a prison, and sometimes I daydream about being out of that prison.”
+She also stated, “I know things are changing, and younger women have different experiences, but women older than me have horrifying stories to tell, and we are not out from under that shadow.”
+She gives her opinion that there still is a long way to go.

-Audience: Rebecca’s audiences are not only the women as her age or older than her but also to those women more younger today which live in a better environment than her and men today who haven’t noticed the issue about the equality of men and women.
+Audience: Rebecca’s audiences are not only the women as her age or older than she is but also to those women more younger today which live in a better environment than she does and men today who haven’t noticed the issue about the equality of men and women.
 The audience is expected to know a little bit about the life of that age.
 And also have at least higher education level to care about the women rights.
+(Combine these two sentences.)